department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

  </li>
  </ol>

-You can log in with your CAC or DS Logon using Internet Explorer as soon as you receive a notice that you can start using SOES.
+You can sign in with your CAC or DS Logon using Internet Explorer as soon as you receive a notice that you can start using SOES.

 <br>